http-feeds/http-feeds/README.md

     wait N seconds
 ```

+If there are no newer events available, the server keeps the connection open until new events arrive or the defined period timed out.
+The server then sends the response (with the new events or an empty array) and the client can immediatelly perform another call.
+The server can recognize new events more efficiently by implementing an event notification and/or performing a high-frequency polling to the database.

 The cost of long polling is that the server needs to handle more connections concurrently.
 This may become an issue with more than [10K connections](http://www.kegel.com/c10k.html).

 ## Model